yanxu2021/ApartmentUs1/Challenge 1 - Planning.md

 ![image](https://github.com/yanxu2021/ApartmentUs/blob/main/img/userflow.png)

-## :thought_balloon: Protected vs. unprotected pages?
+## :thought_balloon: Protected vs. Unprotected pages?

 **A protected page** is a page where normal users are prevented from editing and/or moving at all.